APIS Core is a library that allows you to easily build tools to manage

 docker run -p 5000:5000 -v /path/to/your/apis_instance:/app apis

-Please note that you might need to install custom dependencies for the APIS instance in your local docker container.
+Please note that you might need to install custom dependencies for the APIS instance in your local Docker container.

 This container uses the Django development server and is not suitable for production use.
 Please see the next section for deploying APIS in production.